DecapitaterTM/naraka-macro/README.md

 # naraka-macro
-macro for naraka bladepoint and public anticheat bypass
+macro for naraka bladepoint. compile with pyinstaller and give admin perms otherwise ac will block it. pyinstaller --onefile --uac-admin (filename.py)

+got plans to add other stuff but lazy asf

-not detected as of now
+not detected as of 7/31/22